 For the purposes of identifying a local need/connection these shall be:

-- (a) Those who live within the Parish. - (b) Those currently not living in the Parish but who had done so within the past 10 years. - (c) Those who work or are coming to work within the Parish. - (d) Those with an essential need to support or be supported by a current resident within the Parish.
+- (a) Those that live within the Parish. - (b) Those currently not living in the Parish but who had done so within the past 10 years. - (c) Those that work or are coming to work within the Parish.